 She was elected Vice-President of the BCTF in 2002 and then President in 2007.

 While Irene plays a strong role within the Canadian labour movement, she has also broadened her union work to the international scene.
-She joined solidarity delegations in Namibia and across Latin America, including Guatemala, Costa Rica, and Honduras.
+She joined solidarity delegations in Namibia and across Latin America, including Guatemala, Panama, and Honduras.
 She twice travelled to Colombia—the most dangerous country in the world to be a trade unionist.

 Irene’s dedication to working people and the labour movement has defined her career, and continues to motivate her as the President of BC’s labour movement.